Icy-Monster/Screen-Sharing-in-Roblox/README.md

   5. Open up Screen.rbxl, and modify the IP:Port if you changed it in the settings, go play test it and it should hopefully work.

-  6. If there are any issues, then please open up an issue on github and I'll help to the best of my abilities
+  6. If there are any ,issues, then please open up an issue on github and I'll help to the best of my abilities

 ## Installation